Starting an arbitration proceeding

 Is confidentiality ensured?

-The confidential nature of arbitral proceedings depends on each arbitration agreement, as neither the Code of Civil Procedure nor Law 2735/1999 expressly provides for it.
-The pleadings, documents and award are not publicly available.
+Greek law is silent on the issue of confidentiality as neither the Code of Civil Procedure nor Law 2735/1999 expressly provides therefor.
+However, the private nature of arbitration tends to favour both confidentiality and the secrecy of hearings, submissions, notes, evidence and awards, which, in principle, are not accessible to third parties.
 If the parties wish to secure confidentiality, it is advisable to include a confidentiality clause in the arbitration agreement.

 In any event, the data protection law applies.
 Any person or entity without a lawful interest cannot request a copy of the award by the single-member first-instance court – even after the award’s publication.